What is Radon?

 How does it get in?
 Radon enters buildings through cracks in the foundations and/or basement walls, unsealed joints, and utility chases.
 What doesn’t help, is that pressure differentials from temperature, weather, and building mechanical systems (ventilation and exhaust), can help draw in more radon gas.
 Once radon has entered the building, the gas and decay products can be inhaled, causing damage to lung tissue.

 As we are more interested in radon concentrations indoors, we are also more interested in radon concentrations in places we spend most of our time, i.e. homes, schools, and work.
 Surprisingly, radon testing in association with real estate transactions has only been around since the early 1990s.
 While guidelines exist for schools and other commercial buildings, most standards and guidelines for radon exposure focus heavily on radon in the home.
 The guidelines place heavy emphasis on testing basements, ground-floors, and lowest occupiable/livable levels.
 VERTEX and other radon professionals have learned to never rule out the upper floors.
-VERTEX conducts radon testing in many multi-story and high-rise apartment buildings and have found that radon transport can occur quite readily through stairwells and elevator shafts, transporting radon to upper levels.
+VERTEX conducts radon testing in many multi-story and high-rise apartment buildings and has found that radon transport can occur quite readily through stairwells and elevator shafts, transporting radon to upper levels.
 This is further complicated if the property is serviced by a private well which may introduce radon in water through sinks and showers throughout the building.

 Radon in Building Materials

 Most high-rise buildings are constructed with concrete, and everything that makes up concrete comes from the ground.
 Radon has been found to emanate from some concrete, granite, and other stone finishes, but the concentrations are usually low or diminished by ventilation.

 What About Buildings without a lot of Natural Ventilation?